astronomer/terraform-provider-astro/docs/guides/get-started.md

 ## Step 6: Preview the Terraform changes
 You now have up to 3 files: `terraform.tf`, `main.tf` and the optional `outputs.tf`.
-1. Run [`terraform plan`](https://developer.hashicorp.com/terraform/cli/commands/plan) to let Terraform create an execution plan and preview the infrastructure changes that Terraform will make.
-You should see the following text:
+1. Run [`terraform plan`](https://developer.hashicorp.com/terraform/cli/commands/plan) to let Terraform create an execution plan, so you can preview the infrastructure changes that Terraform will make.
+As Terraform makes a plan, it shares a summary of the plan as an output similar to the following text:
 ```
 $ terraform plan